Bologna2644/aurora-projects/Bologna2644/races/Slugcat/README.md

 ## Slugcat Names

-Slugcats tend to be named in relation to the unique traits that their bodies provide;
+Slugcats tend to be named in relation to the unique traits that their bodies provide;<br>
     Survivor, Hunter, Artificer, Gourmand, Rivulet, Spearmaster, Saint, Inv

 ## Slugcat Traits